 Posted: 11 Sep 2010 10:12 PM PDT From Ross Elliott

 A decade ago, politics in Australia lurched to embrace all things rural, happily demonizing urban interests.
 This happened in response to a renegade Politician – Pauline Hanson – who for a time captured public sympathy with populist anti-immigration sentiments, threatening to unseat entire governments in the process.
+Now the result of the recent National Election in Australia has seen not only the return of anti immigration sentiments, but the ascendency of anti-growth statements in mainstream politics.
+For a large country with only 24 million people, it’s a dangerous development.

 Two things are shaping in the aftermath of the 2010 Federal Election as portents of things to come for our economic future.
 One is the rise of an increasingly orthodox view that Australia at 24 million people is reaching its maximum sustainable population.
 The second is toward appeasing the agrarian socialism and social conservatism of rural politics.
 Together, this could mean we are about to usher in an era of low growth, high protection policies.
 Fortress Australia could easily become a reality no matter which side ultimately claims the keys to the Government benches.